πŸ“ž (678) 944-8612

 Storm damage from wind-driven rain or a burst pipe is often covered by homeowners insurance as sudden and accidental, but rising flood water is typically excluded and needs separate flood insurance.
 This is general information, not insurance advice, so always confirm with your own policy.

 The distinction matters for your claim.
 Damage from a sudden and accidental event, such as wind tearing off shingles and letting rain in, is frequently covered by a standard homeowners policy.
-The partner documents the loss to support your claim documentation.
+The contractor documents the loss to support your claim documentation.

 Rising surface water, by contrast, usually falls under a flood exclusion and requires a separate flood policy.
 A slow gradual leak that festered over time is also commonly denied.
 Coverage hinges on the cause and timing, not just the visible damage.